zduputel/sacpy/README.md

 ```

 ### Copy sac object
-To (deep) copy a sac object sacobj in a new sacobjcopy, you can use:
+To (deep) copy a Sac object sacobj in a new sacobjcopy, you can use:
 ```
 sacobjcopy = sacobj.copy()
 ```

 ### Addition, substraction, multiplication
-If you have 2 sac objects sacobj1 and sacobj2 (including the same number of samples), you can add, substract, multiply waveforms of the 2 files using:
+If you have 2 Sac objects sacobj1 and sacobj2 (including the same number of samples), you can add, substract, multiply waveforms of the 2 files using:
 ```
 sacobj3=sacobj1+sacobj2
 sacobj3=sacobj1-sacobj2